Coal in Canada: Overview

 Canada exports both the higher and lower grades of coal—metallurgical coal and thermal coal.
 According to a February 2015 Natural Resources Canada report, in 2013, "Canadian coal exports totalled $5.5 billion."
 Ninety-three percent of coal exports were the higher-grade coking coal.
 In 2013 there were only two coal mines in Canada producing the lower grade thermal coal for export—Westmoreland Coal Company's Coal Valley and Hillsborough Resources Limited's Quinsam mine.
 A third thermal coal for export mining project—the Vista Coal Project in northern Alberta—had received regulatory approval in the 1980s, and again in 2014, but the price of thermal coal had dropped dramatically from 2011 to 2014 and the project stalled.
 The project was revived in 2015 when American billionaire coal investor purchased Vista.
 Thermal coal was exported from Vista in 2019.

-For several years, coal production decreased as provincial and federal governments sought to phase out its use in favor of renewable energy in order to combat global warming.
+For several years, coal production decreased as provincial and federal governments sought to phase out its use in favour of renewable energy in order to combat global warming.

 By 2018, there was an increase global coal prices and improvements in thermal coal mining, which led to an increase in coal mining activity.

 Most of Canada's coal reserves are located in Alberta.

 In 2010, Canada ranked 15th in the world in coal production, with a total production of 67.9 million tonnes.

 Coal was first mined in Canada in 1639 when the first mine was opened in Grand Lake, New Brunswick.
 First Nations would identify deposits, and the mined product would be used for tasks such as burning and trading.
 During the New France period, a large mine was built in Cow Bay, Nova Scotia on Cape Breton Island to supply to Louisbourg fortress.